Village: Nigeria

 Village dwellers in the Southeastern region lived separately in "clusters of huts belonging to the patrilinage".
 As the rainforest region is dominated by Igbo speaking people, the villages are called ime obodo (inside town) in Igbo language.
 A typical large village might have a few thousand persons who shared the same market, meeting place and beliefs.

 South Africa

 In South Africa the majority of people in rural areas reside in villages.
-They vary in size from having a population of less than 500 to around 1000.
+They vary in size from having a population of less than 500 to roughly 2000.